4Soft-de/harness-model/docs/vec-navigation-api.md

 - **Abstraction in `vec-common`, catalogs per version module.** The interfaces are version-independent and therefore shared, matching how the `Has*` mixin interfaces are already organised.
 The catalogs reference version-specific model classes and must stay per module.
+- **Catalogs are keyed on the source type, not the target.** A navigation has exactly one source but a target is reachable from many sources, so only the source yields a total, unambiguous assignment.
+It also matches the question developers actually ask at the call site, and it is what frees method names from having to name the source.
 - **A distinct package name, not a singular/plural pair.** `traversal` was chosen over `navigation` precisely because the old package is called `navigations`; while both exist, a singular/plural pair would create permanent import ambiguity.